furudean/lambda-response-template/README.md

 Type: `object`

-Customize the response.
-Overwrite headers or set the response as base64 encoded.
+Add additional headers or set the response as base64 encoded.

 ```typescript
 {